narsingh21/Data-Structure-and-Algorithm-Handbook/README.md

 # Data-Structure-and-Algorithm-Handbook

-Data-Structure:- data structure are collection of values these values have relationship between them.
+Data Structure:- data structure are collection of values these values have relationship between them.
 Here we create different data structure using class

-class:- class is a blueprint for object.It helps us to create object with some properties and methods.
+Class:- class is a blueprint for object.It helps us to create object with some properties and methods.

-class student{
+class Student{
 constructor(firstName, lastName){
 this.firstName= firstName
 this.lastName = LastName